Romathonat/vulgaireDevEntries/CNNarticle/CNNarticle.md

 The advantage of bootstraping is that we train the CNN to better separate faces from non-faces.
 The fact that we first take into account big mistakes makes the CNN more performant, just like when you teach to a children, you first make him correct his big mistakes, not subtles errors.

-With this approach, we manages to reach a precision of 93.3% !
+With this approach, we manage to reach a precision of 93.3% !

 Here are some results :